AcademySoftwareFoundation/OpenImageIO/src/doc/imagebufalgo.rst

   Examples::

     // Use luminance of a.exr (assuming Rec709 primaries and a linear
-    // scale) and map to a spectrum-like palette.:
+    // scale) and map to a spectrum-like palette:
     ImageBuf A ("a.exr");
     ImageBuf B = ImageBufAlgo::color_map (A, -1, "turbo");